Skip to Content

 No Vancouver Christmas would be complete without a ride on a Christmas train.
 While the Stanley Park train welcomes 200,000 people a year, in the winter, the train’s journey is adorned with millions of twinkling lights.

-Bright Nights is located on Pipeline Road in Stanley Park.
+The evening train includes a 15-minute ride filled with magical displays, holiday lights, a light tunnel, and live performances.
+Bright Nights Stanley Park is located on Pipeline Road.
 After 3 pm, free parking is available in the surrounding parking lots except the Vancouver Aquarium lots.

 Glow Christmas